HanWelmer/Z80Compiler/syntax.md

 A variable declaration must include the datatype.

-A variable of type byte takes one byte (8 bit).
+A variable of type byte takes one byte (8 bit) in memory.

-A variable of type word takes two bytes (16 bit).
+A variable of type word takes two bytes (16 bit) in memory.

-A variable of type byte has a range from 0 to 255.
+A variable of type byte is an unsigned integer number with a range from 0 to 255.

-A variable of type word has a range from 0 to 65535.
+A variable of type word is an unsigned integer number with a range from 0 to 65535.

 An expression is initially evaluated in the type of the first (left most) factor.